tomarshabh2199/TRIE-DataStructure-CP-Problems/README.md

 1.Implement Trie

-     Implement Trie Data Structure to support these operations: insert(word) - To insert a string "word" in Trie search(word) - To check if string "word" is present in Trie or not. startsWith(word) - To check if there is any string in the Trie that starts with the given prefix string "word".
+     Implement Trie Data Structure to support these operations:
+        -insert(word) - To insert a string "word" in Trie -search(word) - To check if string "word" is present in Trie or not.
+        -startsWith(word) - To check if there is any string in the Trie that starts with the given prefix string "word".

 2.Implement Trie ll